-- 147. You are responsible for retaining records of any potential matches to names on sanctions lists, irrespective of whether the match is a true match or a false positive.
-Records should be maintained for a period of at least five years from the date the business relationship ended or the transaction was completed in respect of any match including: - the information or other grounds which triggered the match (i.e. activities of customers and transactions56 on which sanctions are imposed); - any further checks or enquiries undertaken; - the relevant applicable sanctions regime;
+- 124. You are responsible for retaining records of any potential matches to names on sanctions lists, irrespective of whether the match is a true match or a false positive.
+Records should be maintained for a period of at least five years from the date the business relationship ended or the transaction was completed in respect of any match including: - the information or other grounds which triggered the match (i.e. activities of customers and transactions on which sanctions are imposed); - any further checks or enquiries undertaken;